 Create a password for your home screen, download apps only from sources you trust, and update apps, programs, and your operating system as soon as updates become available.
 That way you’ll know you’re getting the most current protection against malware – software programs designed to infiltrate your device and steal your information.
 The same goes for your PCs, laptops, tablets, and other web-enabled devices.
 Be especially diligent when traveling – keep your devices under your control at all times.

 As soon as they become available, check your account statements and healthcare benefits explanations for questionable charges.
 To protect your identity, you can place a fraud alert on your credit profiles so that lenders must contact you directly before establishing new credit in your name.
 Or, you can establish a security freeze to block unauthorized attempts to view your credit report.
 Contact the major credit bureaus (Equifax, Experian, TransUnion and Innovis) to discuss your options.

 Keep Your Children & Elderly Adults Safe from Harm, Too

 Children are increasingly becoming targets of fraudsters who seek to use their Social Security numbers to create synthetic identities, which thieves use to apply for bank accounts, credit cards, loans and more.
 Unlike an adult who may quickly learn their identity has been stolen, it can take years to discover a child has become a victim of identity theft.

 Elderly adults have increasingly become victimized and targeted by “vishing” and “smishing” schemes as well.
-Cyberfraudsters tend to prey on less technology savvy elders, allowing for this age group to become growing targets for fraudsters to prey upon.
+Cyberfraudsters tend to prey on less technology savvy elders, and are increasingly targeted by fraudsters as a result.
 Consider taking the same precautions with your elders as you do with your children to protect them from identity theft.